sondregronas/actualbudget-utils-nor/README.md

 > **NOTE**: This DELETES the matched regexes from the payee name - while the Payee Aggregation module replaces the payee
 > name with the aggregated name.
 Be careful with the regexes you use.

+## Transfer Recognition

+Recognizes transfers between accounts and marks them as transfers in Actual.
+(Matching date, amount, and payee).